clowwindy/shadowsocks-libev/README.md

 ### Build and install with recent libsodium

-You have to install libsodium 1.0.8 or later before building.
+You have to install libsodium at least 1.0.8, but recommended 1.0.12 or later version before building.
 See [Directly build and install on UNIX-like system](#linux).

 ## Installation